greg4fun/katacoda-scenarios-1/docker-networks/step1.md

 Docker networks are created and managed with the "docker network" command.

-In the following example we create a network called "my-network" but we provide no other options:
+In the following example we create a network called "red-network" but we provide no other options:

-`docker network create my-network`{{execute}}
+`docker network create red-network`{{execute}}

 If we now rerun the _network list_ we can see our new network: